-Clinical interests include issues of depression, anxiety, grief, adjustment to school and college, coping with medical illness, children of divorce, attention/hyperactivity, impulse control, and pre/postnatal issues.
+Clinically she sees adolescent and adults for psychotherapy, medication management, and consultation.
+Interests include development of the individual across the life span, and treating issues of anxiety, depression, attention/hyperactivity, impulse control, adjustment to school and college, coping with medical illness, grief, children of divorce, and pre/postnatal issues.

 Education & Training